 Some Seedbox vendors provide an HTTP file browser allowing you to download files from the Seedbox through a web browser.

 What To Do If You Get Caught Torrenting Illegal Stuff?

 Now, mostly the settlement letters are also received via your ISP.
-A copyright troll following the court system writs your ISP and force it to email customers with a legal threat and to provide personal details.
+A copyright troll following the court system writs your ISP and forces it to email customers with a legal threat and provide personal details.
 Because the IP address is not a person (according to US law), the copyright trolls could not get the actual identity of users.

 Therefore, if the email does not contain your identification, keep it that way and avoid replying to this email.
 If the ISP hasn’t provided your credentials, responding to this mail will reveal your personal information to the copyright troll.